 Teaching a parrot to step up helps to curb dominant and aggressive behavior by establishing the desired power hierarchy.

 Oh Boy!
 I Can Climb Up

 A Parrot Should be Taught to Step Up to Build Trust

 Step-up training helps to foster trust between parrot and owner.
 A parrot is incredibly sensitive to its surroundings and to the humans it interacts with.
-Psittacines are prey animals and, as such, should be made to feel secure in their environment.
-Establishing mutual trust is a factor that plays a role in why a parrot should be taught to step up.
+Psittacines are prey animals and will react instinctually to any perceived threat, so it should be obvious why every effort should be made to help them feel secure in their environments.
+Establishing mutual trust is important and can be facilitated via step-ups that are done in the right fashion.

 A Hand-Trained Parrot and Vet Visits

-One of the most important reasons a parrot should be taught to step up is that it may be necessary to take the bird to a veterinary clinic.
+At times, it may be necessary to take a parrot to a veterinary clinic.
 A well-trained bird is easier to control in strange surroundings and when stressed.
 A parrot that has been taught to step up may be easier to handle if a veterinarian needs to examine it.

 It can be seen that there are good reasons why a parrot should be taught to step up when required.
-An owner that spends time teaching a parrot to become trained to hand builds a foundation for a solid and mutually satisfying relationship with its avian companion.
+An owner that spends time teaching a parrot to do so builds a foundation for a solid and mutually satisfying relationship.

 © 2013 Athlyn Green